 One of the things we look for in the membership process is whether someone is living in meaningful Christian relationships.
 We aren’t meant to follow Jesus alone.
 Following Jesus draws us into community with others who are being transformed.

-For most, this looks like active participation in a Gospel Community.
-Gospel Communities are small groups of 12-18 people who meet weekly in homes throughout the Kansas City area to share meals, study and apply the Scriptures, discuss the sermons and pray for each other.
+For most, this looks like active participation in a Small Group.
+Small Groups meet weekly in homes throughout the Kansas City area to share meals, study and apply the Scriptures, discuss the sermons and pray for each other.
 We want your group to be a place where the friendships you develop over time will help you to grow as a follower of Jesus.
-You can find out more about Gospel Communities here.
+You can find out more about Small Groups here.

 The last quality we look for in membership is a partnership with Redeemer for our mission in the city.
 From financial generosity to service on Ministry Teams, our members covenant with our body to carry the load of ministry in Kansas City.

 There are many ways you can serve at Redeemer.
 Visit this page for a few easy first steps.

-Have you taken Redeemer DNA?
+Have you taken our Membership Class?
 Are you living in community with others at Redeemer?
 And have you partnered with our church in giving and service?
 If so, you’re ready to take your next step toward membership at our church.

 The goal of the form below is to help us get to know you, hear your story, and hear about how God is transforming your life.
 After receiving this form, we will schedule a meeting with you and a Pastor.
 In this meeting, you and a membership sponsor (this could be a small group leader or other member at Redeemer) will meet with a Pastor to learn about you, learn about your relationship with Christ and others, and engage any questions or areas of need you may have.
 This meeting is nothing to be nervous about!
 These meetings are designed to serve you, encourage you, and help you as you step into our church family.